Hyde Park Picture House

 Supported by a loyal, and ever-growing fan-base of staff, volunteers, members, partners and friends – including the odd Hollywood A-lister – The Picture House has developed a film programme dedicated to screening independent, documentary and classic films from around the globe, as well as offering support to local filmmakers and the community.

 But every now and again, even the hardiest of heroines needs a little help.
 The Picture House is currently closed for essential conservation work to her facade and existing auditorium, alongside the creation of new, accessible facilities, including a larger foyer space and a second screen.
-So whilst the pause button might have been temporarily hit, by safeguarding the building, her story – shaped by hundreds of thousands of film lovers, from war-torn soldiers to ‘freshers’ at the neighbouring universities – will continue to play on for another 100 years.
+So whilst the pause button might have been temporarily hit, by safeguarding the building, her story will continue to play on for many, many more years.

 Hyde Park Picture House is currently closed for restoration, however we are running several projects with our friends in the city to bring you great films and activities.